NaiboWang/CommandlineConfig/Readme.md

 config = Config(preset_config, helpers=helpers)
 ```

-Note that since the `dbinfo` parameter is a `dict`, if you want to set the parameter description for `dbinfo`, you need to set a `dbinfo_help` dictionary to write the description in the `helpers` dictionary, i.e. add `_help` after the dict parameter name to set the parameter description for the dict field.
+Note that since the `dbinfo` parameter is a `dict`, if you want to set the parameter description for `dbinfo`, you need to set a `dbinfo_help` parameter to write the description in the `helpers` dictionary, i.e. add `_help` after the dict parameter name to set the parameter description for the dict field.

 #### Print parameter help